movestore/Email-Alert/README.md

 ## Documentation
 This App checks if and how often a user defined relation is fulfilled in the input data set (e.g. how many locations have a ground.speed above 20m/s).

-If the defined relation is fullfilled at least by one location then the provided emailtext followed by all unique rows of data (with selected column attributes) will be written into the file `email_alert_text.txt`.
+If the defined relation is fullfilled at least by one location then the provided emailtext followed by all unique rows of data (with selected (max.
+5) column attributes, ordered decreasingly) will be written into the file `email_alert_text.txt`.
 For each row, we automatically add the first and last timestamp and the most central location (minimum distance to all other locations in the group).
 This text will be included in Notification E-mails if the MoveApps workflow is scheduled for automatic runs.
 At the use of more than one such Apps in the workflow, the txt Texts are included successively.

 ### Input data
 moveStack in Movebank format